Scaling properties of RNA as a randomly branching polymer: RNA sequence length and the size of the tree representation of its structure

 \section{RNA sequence length and the size of the tree representation of its structure}

 By mapping an RNA secondary structure of length $N_\mathrm{nt}$ to a tree, one obtains a planar tree graph with $N+1$ nodes and $N$ weighted edges (see Sec.~II in the main text).
-The RNA tree can be furthermore expanded in such a way that all edges have unit length, resulting in an expanded tree with $\widetilde N$ edges.
-The RNA sequence length and the number of nodes of both of its tree representations turn out to be almost completely linearly correlated (Fig.~\ref{fig:S1})---the more so the larger the tree---and we use them interchangeably throughout our work.
+The RNA tree can be furthermore expanded in such a way that all edges have unit length, resulting in an expanded tree with $\widetilde N$ edges (with $\widetilde N$ in turn corresponding to the total number of base pairs).
+Given an average stem length ${b}$ and number of unpaired nucleotides $N_\mathrm{unpaired}$, these quantities are related through